cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

 **1.6.4**
+- Allow Beetle Guards to have multiplied damage according to the number of Options they have.
 - Fix a minor bug where some entities are getting trackers and allow them to self destruct if they cannot find the data they need.
 - Fix a minor bug where the there were improper calls of uninstalling hooks.
 - Optimize code where all needed effects are cached instead if being requeried especially in syncing in clients.